nztakahe/hugoweb/content/posts/20180208-my-first-hugo-post.md

 ```
    git submodule add https://github.com/budparr/gohugo-theme-ananke.git themes/ananke;\
 ```
-and [later](https://gohugo.io/hosting-and-deployment/hosting-on-github/) with the build process.
-However when attempting the process from a different laptop the build\submodule update process has not worked as expected.
+I still have some knowledge gaps with the git submodule.

+** Build and Deploy
-In summary I still have some knowledge gaps with the git submodule.
-The current workaround is doing using a git clone in a different folder and using the hugo build folder  '''hugo -d "..\nztakahe.github.io"''' and doing a git commit -a -m "Site rebuild" from that directory.
-Another work in progress.
+Hugo has the following [article](https://gohugo.io/hosting-and-deployment/) for build and hosting.
+I have not mastered the submodule process and workaround is using a different folder and using the hugo build folder  '''hugo -d "..\nztakahe.github.io"''' and doing a git commit -a -m "Site rebuild" from that directory.

-** Notes
+** Other Notes
-This [source](https://github.com/gohugoio/hugoDocs) appears to be [Hugo Website](https://gohugo.io/getting-started) for some future reference.
+This [source](https://github.com/gohugoio/hugoDocs) appears to be source for [Hugo Website](https://gohugo.io/getting-started) for some future reference.